-Teach in an emotionally engaging way and celebrate the educational arts as translators of meaning: Integrate music, drama, art, movement, dance and sign language (and love, joy, laughter, and enthusiasm) throughout the curriculum in everything you do.
+- Teach in an emotionally engaging way and celebrate the educational arts as translators of meaning: Integrate music, drama, art, movement, dance and sign language (and love, joy, laughter, and enthusiasm) throughout the curriculum in everything you do.
 Bring your passions into the classroom.
 Love books, love learning, and love the children.
 They remember what we love.
-Children see a reflection of who they are and who they can become through our eyes.

-Authentic assessment empowers children to take responsibility for their learning and pride in their accomplishments.
+Children see a reflection of who they are and who they can become through our eyes. - Authentic assessment empowers children to take responsibility for their learning and pride in their accomplishments.
 Student-led parent conferences help children set personal goals, evaluate progress and celebrate their accomplishments.
-We build the children engaged in meaningful studies and playful rigorous, and developmentally appropriate.
-We make heart connections and take advantage of how the young child's brain learns best.
-(See wideo clips of joyful accelerated literacy at www.nellieedge.com.)
+We build intrinsic motivation for children to do their best.

 Create a beautiful learning environment: Involve the children in creating an environment that is warm, comfortable and home-like.
-Create order and harmony and give children
+Create order and harmony and give children responsibilities for maintaining the environment.
+Classrooms need live plants, flowers, good lighting, art prints and photos of the children engaged in meaningful studies and playful explorations.
+Let the walls of your classroom reflect the lives of the children.
+Celebrate childhood and celebrate learning.